Scrooge (1970 film): Plot

-On Christmas Eve 1860, in London, stingy money-lender Ebenezer Scrooge declines his nephew Harry's invitation for Christmas dinner and reluctantly gives his loyal employee Bob Cratchit Christmas Day off.
+On Christmas Eve 1860, in London, mean-spirited sour stingy money-lender Ebenezer Scrooge declines his nephew Harry's invitation for Christmas dinner and reluctantly gives his loyal employee Bob Cratchit Christmas Day off.
 As Scrooge leaves his office, he declines two gentlemen's offer to collect money for charity.
-Returning home, Scrooge encounters the ghost of his seven-year-dead business partner Jacob Marley.
-It is revealed that if Scrooge does not repent his miserly ways, he will be condemned in the afterlife as Marley was, carrying a heavy chain forged by his own selfishness and greed.
+Returning home, Scrooge encounters the ghost of his seven-year-dead business partner Jacob Marley, who reveals that if Scrooge continues his miserly ways, he will be condemned in the afterlife as Marley was, carrying a heavy chain forged by his own selfishness and greed.
 Before leaving, Marley says that three spirits will visit Scrooge that night.

 At one o'clock, Scrooge is visited by the Ghost of Christmas Past, who takes him back in time to Scrooge's childhood and early adult life.
 They visit his lonely school days, where he is ultimately taken back home by his beloved sister, and then his time as an employee under Mr. Fezziwig.
 At a Christmas party held by Fezziwig, Scrooge falls in love with the former's daughter, Isabel.
 Isabel eventually left Scrooge when he chose money over her.
 Scrooge asks the spirit to remove him and finds himself back in his bed.

 At two o'clock, Scrooge is visited by the Ghost of Christmas Present.
 Scrooge and the spirit visit Bob's house to observe the family's Christmas dinner.
 The spirit hints that Tiny Tim, Bob's ill son, might die.
 They next visit Harry's Christmas party, where he defends his uncle from his guests' snide remarks, hoping to know a better side to Scrooge.
 Before vanishing, the spirit returns Scrooge home.